Are you dealing with icky mealybugs on succulents in your home or garden? Learn how to get rid of mealybugs quickly before they kill your succulents!

 You don’t even have to bother with making your own natural insecticide at home.
 So what do you need to get a handle on your mealybug problem?

-Rubbing alcohol, a few cotton swabs, and a spray bottle…that’s it!
+Rubbing alcohol, a few cotton swabs, and a spray bottle or watering can…that’s it!

 Here’s the process:

 1. Spot the mealybug (white cotton-like mounds on your plant)

 It’s important to take action after you notice these little white mounds on your succulents because they love to spread out.

 Make sure to check in spots that are not in plain view, such as the undersides of leaves and in the crevices where the leaves and stem connect.

 You’ll be surprised at how well these little sappers can hide!